-Drink 32 ounces of fluid to fill your bladder.
+In some cases, you may be asked to drink fluids to fill your bladder.
 This should be completed one hour before the procedure.
 Do not empty your bladder until the procedure is complete.

 Ultrasound – Obstetric – Up to 25 weeks pregnant

-Drink 16 ounces of water one hour before your appointment time.
-Do not empty your bladder until the exam is complete.
 For women who are 26 weeks pregnant or further along, no special preparation is necessary.

 Do not use any powders, talcs, sprays, or deodorants on breast and underarm area.
 Please try to obtain your previous mammogram films and reports.
 Bring them with you at the time of your appointment.

 Do not take calcium supplements 24 hours before the scan.
 If you have had any x-rays using contrast such as barium, IV contrast, or any nuclear medicine studies, please wait one week before having a DXA scan.
 If you have any of those tests scheduled for the same day as your DXA scan, the DXA must be performed first.